microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/jenkins_setup.md

 To make this lab easier, the user has been pre-configured to be **jenkinsadmin** through the automated deployment.

 ### Configure your Jenkins Master
-In this task, we will perform the basic configuration of the Jenkins master server and install the necesary plugins that will be used for Continuous Integration.
+In this task, we will perform the basic configuration of the Jenkins master server and install the necessary plugins that will be used for Continuous Integration.

 **1.** Obtain the initial admin password